rawhex/hidiot.com/_docs/building_a_hidiot/finishing_up.md

 Let that sink in for a moment.
 If you don't believe me, ask your friends how many have soldered their own circuit boards from scratch.
 Unless you built your HIDIOT in class at school, you can probably count them on one hand.

+{% youtube H9pGbLJknDk %}

-While you're basking in the glow of a job well done, you might want to look at [how PCBs work](https://www.youtube.com/watch?v=H9pGbLJknDk).
+While you're basking in the glow of a job well done, you might want to look at how PCBs work.

+When you're ready we'll install the software needed to start [cutting code](/cutting_code/index/) with the HIDIOT.